k14s/design-docs/ytt/001-schemas/README.md

 [![hackmd-github-sync-badge](https://hackmd.io/pODV3wzbT56MbQTxbQOOKQ/badge)](https://hackmd.io/pODV3wzbT56MbQTxbQOOKQ)

-## Table of Contents
+# Table of Contents

 [TOC]

 ---

-## Problem Statement
+# Problem Statement

 Configuration Authors want to be able to document, constrain, and generate configuration inputs (for example, Data Values) for _their_ users.

 Specifically, they would like to:
 - **have a single authoritative definition of possible inputs** (think: API) _to simplify the task of discovering the total set of possible inputs_;
 - be able to **attach documentation to those definitions** in a format that tools could extract _to communicate meaning and intent of each input_;
-- **provide structure, type, and value validations** to inputs _so that errors can be detected quickly and reported in terms the user will likely understand_.
+- **provide structure/type checks and value validations** to inputs _so that errors can be detected quickly and reported in terms the user will likely understand_.

-As of v0.26.0, `ytt` technical has a feature set that could satisfy all of these requirements.
+As of v0.26.0, `ytt` technically has a feature set that could satisfy all of these requirements.
 However, doing so is onerous and error prone.
 Also, many of the error messages that `ytt` emits today around these topics have been found by many users to be enigmatic.

 Likewise, there exist tools that can meet some of these requirements.
 However, given the need to weave in many of these behaviors to the structure building algorithm that is `ytt`'s main flow, they fall short of meeting the first-order needs and do nothing to improve the user experience around specifying data values.

 As an opportunistic driver, Configuration Authors who wrestle with non-trivial templatizing and patching of configuration would appreciate the ability to validate the resulting documents, helping ensure that their `ytt` library yields well-formed and valid YAML docs.

-## Proposal
+# Proposal

-Implement a light-weight typing system for YAML documents: `ytt` Schema.
+Implement a light-weight [type system](https://en.wikipedia.org/wiki/Type_system) for YAML documents: `ytt` Schema.

 Focus first on addressing the needs around Data Values documents: making it easy to declare and activate a schema for this input.